NPR Board Faces Tough Questions Over Sexual Harassment Handling

 "His language is different than our language.
 I don't feel like he's working with the same definitions that we are," said home page editor Carol Ritchie after the meeting.

 Oreskes was forced to resign on Nov.
-1, and NPR leadership has encouraged people who were subject to inappropriate behavior to come forward.
+1, and NPR leadership has encouraged people who were subjected to inappropriate behavior to come forward.

-At least three women filed sexual harassment complaints against NPR's former Chief News Editor David Sweeney, and he left the company in late November.
-Multiple complaints were also raised against former Investigative Correspondent Danny Zwerdling, and he left NPR in early February.
+At least three women filed sexual harassment complaints against NPR's former chief news editor, David Sweeney, and he left the company in late November.
+Multiple complaints were also raised against former investigative correspondent Danny Zwerdling, and he left NPR in early February.

 As the report states, some employees are concerned about what they see as a lack of transparency from management about the reasons behind both departures.
-NPR executives have told staffers they recognize their frustration but need to protect the confidentiality of all parties in the process, including those accused, in order to ensure that people are willing to file complaints with the company.
+NPR executives have told staffers they recognize their frustration but need to protect the confidentiality of all parties in the process, including those accused, to ensure that people are willing to file complaints with the company.

 "We have clearly compromised the trust of our employees in a number of ways," Haaga told board members.
 "The real work is just beginning. ...
 We don't think we will regain trust in minutes, we will regain it over years, so watch this space."